Xtraball/angular-queue/README.md

         myQueue.add('item 1'); //add one item
         myQueue.addEach(['item 2', 'item 3']); //add multiple items

+        myQueue.addFirst('item 1'); //push one item on top of the pile myQueue.addEachFirst(['item 2', 'item 3']); //push  multiple items on top of the pile

         myQueue.start(); //must call start() if queue starts paused }]